Festival office opening hours

 Telephone number 01743 892 800

 Tickets and wristbands

 Weekend wristband colours will indicate if you are entitled to camp or not so please make sure you book the correct tickets.
-Last year we introduced a 4 tier weekend ticket system which is the fairest system we can adopt (much fairer than the old 2 tier – early bird or full priced tickets).
-As always the earlier you buy your tickets, the cheaper they are.
-Ticket prices have been held at last year’s rates.
+Weekend tickets have 4 tiers.
+The earlier you buy your tickets, the cheaper they are.

 Concession tickets are for people aged 65+ (men & women), full time students, people claiming Universal Credit (UC), Jobseeker’s Allowance (JSA), Employment and Support Allowance (ESA) or Personal Independence Payment (PIP).

 Customers requiring a carer may purchase a second weekend ticket at the concessionary price.

 Please provide proof of entitlement when you collect your tickets, or the full price will be charged.